laravel/docs/dusk.md

     $browser->select('size');

-You may also use it with `multiple` by setting `array` as the second argument:
+You may also use it with `select` element with `multiple` attribute by setting `array` as the second argument:

     $browser->select('tags', ['foo', 'bar']);